What to Wear

 “Breezy and weather appropriate.”

 There are a lot of weddings up here in the PNW that rely on the beautiful surroundings of the mountains and islands for their backdrop.
-If your wedding invite includes: destination, beach, island; then you are going to want to work with the surroundings, not fight against them.
+If your wedding invite includes: destination, beach, or island, then you are going to want to work with the surroundings, not fight against them.
 Now, what the heck does that mean?
 Ladies should look for formal tea/knee length summer dresses and sensible shoes.
 Sandals are your best friend; heels are just going to cause problems and dig into the grass or sand.
 Keep your hair and makeup nice but not over the top.
 The goal here isn’t to be flashy, instead, rock your inner bohemian goddess.
 Just make sure she doesn’t go too crazy.
 Men, a light suit or light pants with a crisp button-up is what you are looking for.
 Think linen or khaki, fabric that is light and moves well.

 Black Tie Optional